 Robert S. ‘Bob’ Bennett, attorney and owner of Houston’s Bob Bennett & Associates (Clifton Brantley)

-Bennett also, for the second time, asked 289th District Judge Carmen Kelsey of San Antonio, a “specially assigned judge” presiding over the commission’s disciplinary lawsuit against him, to order the commission to participate in mediation.
-Bennett alleges that Texas Rule of Disciplinary Procedure 3.08 states that it “shall” be the policy of the commission to participate in alternative dispute resolution “where feasible.”
+He alleges in the request that Texas Rule of Disciplinary Procedure 3.08 provides that it “shall” be the policy of the commission to participate in alternative resolution procedures “where feasible.”

 Rule 1.15(d) covers a lawyer’s responsibilities when terminating representation, and Rule 3.02 prohibits a lawyer from taking a position that unreasonably increases the costs or other burdens of the litigation or unreasonably delays resolution.